justsaumit/go-fis-api/README.md

 Once the server is running, you can access the API endpoints to add file hashes and verify them.

-- To add a file hash, make a POST request to `/add` with JSON data containing the ID and hash.
+- To add a file hash, make a POST request to `/upload` by uploading the file using multipart form, an generated ID and hash would be returned.
-- To verify a file hash, make a POST request to `/verify` with JSON data containing the ID and hash.
+- To verify a file hash, make a POST request to `/verify` with previously generated ID and the file, a JSON message with Hashes matching or not will be recieved as response .

+### Usage

+Once the server is operational, you can interact with the API endpoints to add and verify file hashes.

+- **Adding a File Hash:**
+  - To add a file hash, send a POST request to the `/upload` endpoint.
+You'll need to upload the file using multipart/form-data.
+The server will generate an ID and a hash for the uploaded file, which will be returned in the response.

+- **Verifying a File Hash:**
+  - To verify a file hash, send a POST request to the `/verify` endpoint.
+Include the previously generated ID as a form field and upload the file using multipart/form-data.
+The server will respond with a JSON message indicating whether the hash of the uploaded file matches the stored hash for the given ID.

 ## To-Do-List
 - [x] Handle Uploaded files (API)